enriqueprieto/nextjs-shadcn-prisma-auth-dashboard-template/README.md

 npm run prisma:bootstrap
 ```

-This command will connect, setup, migrate and seed our database.
+This command will connect to the database, set it up, run migrations, and seed initial data.

 6. **Run application**